Millikin Symphonic Wind Ensemble

-This is Millikin's premiere large instrumental ensemble, tours annually, often performing in public schools throughout the Midwest.
-In 1985, 1992, 2000 and again in January 2012 the Symphonic Wind Ensemble was featured at the Illinois Music Educators Association Conference.
+Millikin's premiere large instrumental ensemble offers students a rich experience in collaborative music making.
+The MSWE tours frequently and performs often in schools throughout the Midwest.
+In 1985, 1992, 2000, and 2012 the MSWE was featured at the Illinois Music Educators Association Conference.
 In 1994 and 2009 the ensemble performed in Indianapolis at the Music Educators Association North Central Conference.
-Also, the Wind Ensemble traveled to NYC and performed under the direction of Frank Battisti, conductor Emeritus of the New England Conservatory of Music.
+They also traveled to New York, NY where they performed under the direction of Frank Battisti, Conductor Emeritus of the New England Conservatory of Music.

-In March 1998, 2001 and 2005, the Symphonic Wind Ensemble traveled to the Dominican Republic for a musical outreach program performing concerts along the way.
-Members of the Millikin Wind Ensemble performed in Santo Domingo and La Romana and spent time demonstrating instruments to young students in public and private schools.
-The Millikin band program also sponsored a drive for used instruments in the Decatur community and was able to donate many instruments to students in the DR. In March 1999, Dr. Gary Shaw, conductor of the Symphonic Wind Ensemble was invited by the United States Information Agency and the City of La Romana to work with the Municipal Band of La Romana and give presentations to children in local schools.
+In 1998, 2001, and 2005, the Millikin Symphonic Wind Ensemble toured throughout the Dominican Republic for a musical outreach program, where they performed multiple concerts.
+Members of the MSWE performed in Santo Domingo and La Romana, and spent time demonstrating instruments to young students in public and private schools.
+They also sponsored a drive for used instruments in the Decatur community and donated many instruments to students in the DR.

-The Symphonic Wind Ensemble has released three compact disc recordings: Postcard from the Prairie (2002), Tempered Steel (2003), and most recently, A Tribute to John Philip Sousa (2005).
-These recordings are produced by Millikin University's student run record label, First Step Records.
+The Millikin Symphonic Wind Ensemble has released three CD recordings: Postcard from the Prairie (2002), Tempered Steel (2003), and A Tribute to John Philip Sousa (2005).
+These were produced by Millikin University's student-run record label, First Step Records.